microsoft/pxt-arcade/docs/hardware/raspberry-pi/cardboard-control-panel/wiring.md

 It's time to try out the firmware.

-- [ ] Insert the SD card in the Raspberry Pi Zero
+- [ ] insert the SD card in the Raspberry Pi Zero.
 - [ ] connect the screen cable
 - [ ] connect USB power cable (double check which one!)
 - [ ] connect the USB data cable